BB Day Camp Portland FAQ

 To be environmentally friendly, most of our information and the application are online!
 We are happy to e-mail you additional information or a calendar.
 To request one, just e-mail us at firstname.lastname@example.org If you have any further questions you can’t find here, please contact us.

 Since BB Day Camp Portland is located at a synagogue which is at a different location than our year-round offices, we are unable to provide tours.
-However, if you want to get a feel for camp, join us for a BB Camp in the City Event!
+However, if you want to get a feel for camp, join us for a BB Camp Portland event!
 Events run September through May.
-Click here for more info.
-We’re happy to arrange tours during the summer months.
+For more information and list of BB Camp Portland events, click here!
+We’re happy to arrange tours during the summer months

 Yes!
 You may have up to three requests for friends in the same grade, but we can only guarantee one friend.
 BB Day Camp is about building community and making new friends.
 We encourage our campers to learn these skills at camp.